 Single-entry bookkeeping offers a clear path for small businesses to keep track of their finances without getting bogged down in accounting complexities.
 Its simplicity, affordability, and focus on cash flow make it an ideal choice for freelancers, sole proprietors, and other small operations.
 However, it's crucial to understand its limitations and be prepared to switch to double-entry when your business expands.

 Choosing between single-entry and double-entry bookkeeping depends on your needs and financial complexity.
-Consider seeking professional advice if you’re unsure which method suits your business.
+If you're unsure which method suits your business, consider seeking professional advice.